Super Hero Engineering with LEGO« Materials

 |Cams and clutch gears||Skid steering|

 |Moment of inertia||Friction and Gravity|

-Will Play-Well TEKnologies Engineering summer camps be a repeat for my child if they have already attended previous Play-Well summer camps and/or enrichment classes?
+Will Play-Well TEKnologies Engineering summer programs be a repeat for my child if they have already attended previous Play-Well summer programs and/or enrichment classes?

 SIGN IN / OUT